alspitz/configuration/README.md

 icewm/ contains my preferences and key bindings for the icewm window manager.

+brightness allows you to manually adjust your backlight brightness.

+charge prints out the percentage of your laptop battery life remaining.

 killwindow allows you to instantly kill any window by clicking on it.

 mvlatest moves the last item to be downloaded to your current directory.

-brightness allows you to manually adjust your backlight brightness.

 Your mileage will definitely vary!